housujuan123/IIP/README.md

 # Getting Started

-To train a model with "train.py", use python tools/train.py
+To train a model with "train.py", use<br>
+'''python tools/train.py'''

-To evaluate a model's performance, use python tools/test.py
+To evaluate a model's performance, use<br>
+'''python tools/test.py'''